opensource-observer/oso/docs/docs/contribute/extract/write-data-connector.md

 ---
-title: Connect Your Data to OSO
+title: Write a CloudQuery plugin
-sidebar_position: 6
+sidebar_position: 2
 ---

 Write a plugin to bring an external data source into the Open Source Observer data warehouse.

 ## CloudQuery Plugins

----

 [CloudQuery](https://cloudquery.io) is used to integrate external data sources into the Open Source Observer platform.
 At this time we are limiting the